krystal-bc/petfinderSearch/README.md

 5. In the petfinder-search folder:

 To view the help directions for the CLI run:    node cli.js --help.

-To run the petfinder-search CLI:
+To run the petfinder-search CLI:     node cli.js search {query}
-    // run the search command
-    node cli.js search {query}

 Browse through the search results using the up and down arrow keys and select the highlighted option using the Enter key.
 Once you hit Enter, you will get a more detailed description of the selected pet, including of the organization where they are located.